Kung Lao: Other media

 Kung Lao was absent from the 1990s Mortal Kombat feature films, with the producers of the 1995 film opting to combine his character with that of Liu Kang, in turn making Liu the descendant of The Great Kung Lao.
 Series co-creator John Tobias said in a 2021 interview that this decision "caus[ed] confusion in our games for years to follow" and "was a mistake."
 Kung Lao appeared in a supporting role in the 2021 Mortal Kombat reboot film as one of Raiden's chosen Earthrealm defenders, but he is killed late in the film by main antagonist Shang Tsung.
 He was played by Max Huang, a former member of the Jackie Chan Stunt Team.
-Huang will reprise the role in the upcoming sequel Mortal Kombat 2.
+Huang reprises the role in the sequel Mortal Kombat II (2026), where he is resurrected as a revenant and brainwashed by Quan Chi into fighting against Earthrealm.
+After mortally wounding Raiden, he battles Liu Kang in the tournament, who reluctantly kills him once more before vowing to find a way to bring him back.

 Kung Lao appeared in the first and last episodes in the 2013 second season of the web series Mortal Kombat: Legacy, and was played by Mark Dacascos.

 Matthew Yang King voiced Kung Lao in the 2021 animated film Mortal Kombat Legends: Battle of the Realms, a retelling of the first Mortal Kombat tournament in which he is again one of Earthrealm's chosen warriors to compete, but he is ultimately killed in battle by Shao Kahn.

 Kung Lao was the main protagonist of Jeff Rovin's 1995 Mortal Kombat novel that featured an original story set before the events of the 1992 game.
 In Malibu Comics' Mortal Kombat comic series that ran from 1994 to 1995, his backstory is altered in that he is an exile in Outworld due to the failure of his ancestor and the fall of his lineage.
 He debuts in the sixth and final issue of the 1994 Blood & Thunder miniseries when he rescues a near-death Liu Kang after the latter is severely wounded by Kano, and in the 1995 Battlewave miniseries, he joins with Kitana, Baraka and Sub-Zero in an attempt to overthrow the Outworld emperor Shao Kahn.
 He lastly featured in a July 1995 one-shot, Rising Son, which depicted his battle against Shang Tsung and his shapeshifting mind tricks.

 In the 1998 syndicated television series Mortal Kombat: Conquest, The Great Kung Lao (played by Paolo Montalban) is one of the show's main protagonists alongside original characters Siro (Daniel Bernhardt) and Taja (Kristanna Loken).
 After becoming Grand Champion, the thunder god Raiden tells Kung Lao that, because he was the last defending warrior of Earthrealm, he is now destined to train new warriors to compete against Shao Kahn's forces for the next Mortal Kombat.
 The series ran for one season of 22 episodes.